 This summer, interest in pool ownership has returned to levels not seen since the 1990s.
 With social distancing practices and COVID-19 uncertainty, community pools remain closed.
 With this investment comes construction requirements.
-In Pennsylvania, there are many codes that could apply.
+In Pennsylvania, there are many codes that apply to pool planning and construction.
 First, there is the Pennsylvania Uniform Construction Code, which sets statewide standards.
 Next, local ordinances might have requirements for setbacks, barriers, and permit submission.

 Pennsylvania Uniform Construction Code

 Let’s start with the PUCC since it sets a statewide standard.
 The Department of Labor and Industry oversees the standards.
 When looking at swimming pools, the International Swimming Pool and Spa Code is the primary code.
 Additionally, the International Residential Code has limitations on electrical components.
 The ISPSC sets limitations on pools in flood hazard areas and barrier requirements.
 First, a pool in a designated floodway must prove it will not increase the flood elevation.
 If a designated floodway does not exist, applicants must perform a flood study.
 This study must prove the pool will not increase the flood elevation more than 1 foot at any point waterway.
 Next, it sets requirements on barriers to prevent entry and limit drowning hazards.
 These are the standards:

 - It can be around the entire property or just the pool area

 - It must be 48″ tall, self-latching and self-closing

 - The latch must be 54″ above ground and 3″ below the top of the gate